[Interview] Does North Macedonia really exist?

 "Bulgaria cannot accept ... the revision of our common history," Sofia's EU memo said.

-The last time Skopje faced a long blockade on its path to the West, in 2008, when Greece vetoed its Nato accession due to a name dispute, North Macedonia's then leader, Nikola Gruevski, clung to power via nationalism and corruption.
+The last time Skopje faced a long wait on its path to the West, in 2008, when Greece vetoed its Nato accession due to a name dispute, its then prime minister, Nikola Gruevski, clung to power via nationalism and corruption.

-No matter what happens, nobody in the current government has the same "authoritarian tendencies", Pendarovski noted.
+No matter what happened next, nobody in the current government had the same "authoritarian tendencies", Pendarovski noted.

-But even if the country's pro-EU leaders stick to their values, voters might lose faith in them and Europe as time goes by and turn toward pro-Russian politicians instead, he warned.
+But even if the country's pro-EU leaders stuck to their values, voters might lose faith as time went by and listen to populists instead, he warned.

-"Do you think we'll have the same credibility speaking about the EU, reform, and the support of our European friends in Brussels, if we're stuck, going nowhere?", he said,
+"Do you think we'll have the same credibility speaking about the EU, reform, and the support of our European friends in Brussels, if we're stuck, going nowhere?", North Macedonia's president said.

 "Voters will say: 'Is Europe thinking about us?
-Maybe they dislike us? ...
-Maybe we should look to other parties', and eurosceptics could gain ground," he said.
+Maybe they dislike us ...
+Maybe we should look to other parties', and eurosceptics could gain ground," Pendarovski said.

-Some Western Balkans leaders, when faced with EU setbacks, have, in the past, issued grave warnings about the rise of Russian influence or a return to instability.
+Some Western Balkans leaders, when faced with EU setbacks, have, in the past, issued grave warnings about the rise of Russian influence or even a return to instability.

-For Pendarovski, Russia is more of an export market and an energy supplier than a threat, however.
+For Pendarovski, Russia was more of an export market and an energy supplier than a threat, however.

-It is also his "firm belief" that "conflicts in the Balkans are over, there's no enthusiasm for that".
+It was also his "firm belief" that "conflicts in the Balkans are over, there's no enthusiasm for that".

-"I do not predict anything bad to happen in the years to come even, if we remain, as we are now, semi-forgotten in Brussels", he said.
+"I do not predict anything bad to happen in the years to come even if we remain, as we are now, semi-forgotten in Brussels", he said.

 EU and US needed

-But if people in the North Macedonia are to ever have a decent standard of living and if their children are to stop fleeing overseas in search of jobs, then France and Germany must remain engaged in pushing for reform, he added.
+But if people in North Macedonia were to ever have a decent standard of living and if their children were to stop going abroad for jobs, France and Germany had to keep pushing for reform, he added.

 "I'm always begging the Europeans: 'Please be here and watch over us'," he said.

-Bosnia and Kosovo are even further behind on the path to EU enlargement, he noted.
+Bosnia and Kosovo were further behind on the path to EU enlargement, he noted.

-And if the whole Western Balkans is to ever have a "bright future", then the EU will also have to join forces with the US to solve its biggest problems, he said.
+And if the whole Western Balkans was to have a "bright future", then the EU would also have to join forces with the US to solve its worst problems, he said.

-"Without heavy involvement by the United States, by Washington DC and by Brussels, in close synchronisation of their activities, we're not gong to see any movement on that issue," Pendarovski said, referring to a possible deal between Serbia and Kosovo on Kosovo's independence.
+"Without heavy involvement by the United States, by Washington and by Brussels, in close synchronisation of their activities, we're not going to see any movement on that issue," Pendarovski said, referring to a possible deal between Serbia and Kosovo on Kosovo's independence.